EndyLab/bionet-synthesis/pipeline/functional-bash/documentation.md

 - $3 = script to run
 - $4 = second parameter for above script
 - $5 = third parameter for above script
+- $6 = fourth parameter for above script
+- $7 = fifth parameter for above script

 json_read.sh : Reads a section of a json file
 - $1 file name